Cornell Street home is a Fredericksburg classic

 “My father had Peck Heflin build that house.
 I think it was the last house he built,” Cowan said.
 “My father said [Heflin] took offense because a local doctor was having an architect from Richmond build his house [elsewhere in the city].
 My father said Heflin said ‘I am going to show what I can build’.”

-Cowan said the home’s intricately carved crown molding and trim was created in Heflin’s shop, and the crown is unique from room to room.
+Cowan said that the home’s intricately carved crown molding and trim was created in Heflin’s shop, and that the crown is unique from room to room.

 In a 2012 story about nearby 814 Cornell St., Gary Stanton, a former associate professor with the University of Mary Washington’s Center for Historic Preservation, said Heflin was instrumental in bringing sidewalks to the neighborhood because he didn’t think the students and faculty who lived there should trudge though mud to get to school.
 Back then, the school was the State Normal and Industrial School for Women.